taher-mulla/Java/3-Control-Flow-Statements/README.md

 [3. parsing.java](3-Control-Flow-Statements/3.parsing.java)

 Shows the parsing(conversion) of data types to another
->eg: converting a String of valur 34, to an integer
+>eg: converting a String of value 34, to an integer

 ---